StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

 Students that accumulate two unexcused absences within a three-week period will become Inactive.

-## Class Activities

-On a typical day of class,
-each team will be seated at a table with a computer station and whiteboard.
-The instructor will provide slides that may be viewed at each station.
-Students will work through the material covered on these slides within their teams, with the support of the instructor as needed.

-Slides describing **Activities** should be completed by each team on the provided whiteboard.
-All details must be shown on the whiteboard, and the Activity's number should also be marked.

-Each completed activity must be photographed and uploaded to Google Drive team folder provided by the instructor, to serve as notes for that team (including students that were absent that day). **Students are not allowed to take personal notes during class time; you must collaborate on your team's whiteboard notes during class.**

-Students that attend class but refuse to participate in completing Activities on the whiteboard or refuse to document work in Google Drive will become Inactive.

 ## Readiness Assurance

 Before each module of the course, students are given a